rashedulislam/rashedulislam/README.md

 - 🔭 Currently Working on MERN Stack
 - 🌱 Want to be a full stack Javascript Developer
-- 🥅 2022 Goals: Full Stack Javascript Engineer
+- 🥅 2022 Goals: Full Stack Javascript Developer
 - ⚡  Fun fact: Laugh a lot